Buraksyn0/ReceiptIQ/README.md

 On real receipt images, Google Cloud Vision API achieved a **79–83% confidence score**, extracting **27–58 lines** of text per receipt — clearly outperforming Tesseract, which is why Vision is used as the primary provider and Tesseract as a fallback.

-## Roadmap

-- [ ] Add a short demo video / GIF
-- [ ] Publish a hosted demo / TestFlight–Play Store build
-- [ ] Expand test coverage for the OCR and categorization pipeline

 ## Author